thomjur/a01-passim-tafsir2json/README.md

 ### 1. Prepare Your Data

 Place your Tafsir text files in the `input/` directory.
 Each file should contain the Arabic text of a single subchapter from a Tafsir work.
+Note that there is a script `remove_quran_quotes.sh` in the root folder of this repo that deletes all Quranic quotes in the txt files in input/ and stores the cleaned files in a new directory called `no_quranic_quotes/`.

 ### 2. File Naming Convention